dotnet/roslyn/docs/features/async-streams.md

 When in dispose mode, MoveNext continues to suspend (N) and resume (-1) until the end of the method is reached (-2).

 The result of invoking `DisposeAsync` from states -1 or N is unspecified.
-This compiler throws `NotSupportException` for those cases.
+This compiler generates `throw new NotSupportException()` for those cases.

 ```
         DisposeAsync                              await